 Perretta began his career on the Main Line in 1978 at the age of 22, the youngest coach ever to head a women's program at Villanova.
 In his first season, he led the 'Cats to a 17-8 record and was a finalist for the AIAW small college coach of the year.
 During his career, Perretta and the Wildcats have had many highlights, including reaching the Final Four of the AIAW in 1982.
 The 1982-83 season saw Villanova begin play in NCAA Division I and in the Big East Conference.
 Since joining the Big East in 1982, Perretta has compiled a 206-185 conference record.

 Perretta attended Lycoming College after earning All-Catholic League honors at Monsignor Bonner High School in Upper Darby, Pa.
 His playing career was cut short, however, by an ankle injury during his freshman year at Lycoming.
 Perretta spent the remainder of his college years assisting Lycoming's varsity and junior varsity programs as a coach, and he also aided the women's program.
 He received his bachelor's degree in social studies and a secondary teaching certificate in 1978.
 In 1995, he earned his Master's Degree in Education from Villanova.

-Perretta is married to the former Helen Koskinen and they are the parents of a 13-year old son, Stephen William and an 11-year old son Michael John.
+Perretta is married to the former Helen Koskinen and they are the parents of a 15-year old son, Stephen William and a 13-year old son Michael John.
 Together, they reside in Drexel Hill, Pa.